Who Does What

 Water Corporations

 Arrangements in this area are complex due to a mix of several organisations having responsibility for the provision of water.
-All Water Corporations established under section 85 of the Water Act 1989 and listed in Schedules 1 and 1A to the Water Act are public authorities for the purposes of the CFA Act and, in the country area of Victoria, have fire prevention responsibilities under section 43 of the CFA Act.
-Water corporations may have their own fire prevention officer who can issue permits to burn on their land in the country area of Victoria, during a declared Fire Danger Period.
+All Water Corporations established under section 85 of the Water Act 1989 and listed in Schedules 1 and 1A to the Water Act are public authorities for the purposes of the CFA Act and as such are responsible for fire prevention and risk management under section 43 of the CFA Act.
+Water corporations may appoint a fire prevention officer who can issue permits to burn on their land in the country area of Victoria, during a declared Fire Danger Period.

-DEECA and Parks Victoria are primarily responsible for fire prevention and suppression in many of Victoria’s water catchment areas as many of Victoria's significant reservoirs and catchment areas are located in national parks or State forests.
-National parks and State forests are outside the country area of Victoria.
-There are some exceptions to this rule where the land lies within the country area of Victoria.
+DEECA and Parks Victoria are primarily responsible for fire prevention and suppression in many of Victoria’s water catchment areas as many of Victoria's significant reservoirs and catchment areas are located in National parks or State forests.

 Contact the relevant Water Corporation for more detail on specific fire prevention responsibilities.